18F/handbook/_pages/about-us/offices/washington-dc.md

 ### Snacks

 GSA has a small canteen on the first floor for snacks, yogurts, and coffee.
-Additionally, there are a series of three drawers for snack foods located within 18F infill that are stocked with snacks purchased with a collective private fund and available for members only.
+Additionally, there are a series of three drawers for snack foods located within TTS infill that are stocked with snacks purchased with a collective private fund and available for members only.
 Ask in [#dc](https://gsa-tts.slack.com/messages/dc/) if you want to contribute and join.

 The DC fridge is cleaned out monthly on Fridays (dates are posted on the fridge), and all food (including containers) is thrown out.